 1971 - The Lucas House, 840 Lake Otis Drive SE, Winter Haven FL.
 Sold in 1991 to William Sands.

 1979 - The Brogden Residence, 8 Brogden Court SE, Winter Haven FL.
 Sold in 2015 to Dyeanna Portlock.

 1979 - The DePree Residence, Marco Island FL.
+He was head of Herman Miller.
 Status unknown; do you know where it is?

 1980 - The Hans O. and Peggy Huntley Keilhack House, 6000 Amos Smith Road, Charlotte NC.
 Commissioned 1979.
 Built by KeilTex.
 Leedy also designed two commercial buildings for Hans Keilhack.
 8900 sf.
 Originally 30 acres on the north end of Lake Wylie.
 Featured in Florida Architect Magazine, July/August 1988.
 Sold in 2016 to Matthew C. and Holly Clapham.